danielEbanks/danielEbanks.github.io/_posts/2023-03-05-climate-trust.markdown

 ---
 layout: post
 title: Why don’t Americans trust university researchers and why it matters for climate change
-description: we examine the multivariate correlates of trust in university research and opinions about climate change using high-quality survey data.
+description: We examine the multivariate correlates of trust in university research and opinions about climate change using high-quality survey data.
 date:   2022-02-20 15:01:35 +0300
 author: danny
 image:  '/images/trust-regression.jpg#wide'